openshift/enhancements/enhancements/ingress/default-apps-domain.md

 ### Goals

-1. Enable the cluster administor to specify the default apps domain seperate from the installed cluster domain.
+1. Enable the cluster administor to specify the default apps domain separate from the installed cluster domain.

 ## Proposal